XEQMLabs/xeqm-core/docs/daemon-rpc/static/index.md

 ## OxenMQ RPC access

-All oxend endpoints are also available via OxenMQ at either the `rpc.ENDPOINT` or `admin.ENDPOINT` name (the latter if the endpoint is marked admin-only), with an optional additional data part containing a JSON or bencoded request.
+All equilibriad endpoints are also available via OxenMQ at either the `rpc.ENDPOINT` or `admin.ENDPOINT` name (the latter if the endpoint is marked admin-only), with an optional additional data part containing a JSON or bencoded request.

 ### Command-line usage:

-The oxen-core source code contains a script (`utils/lmq-rpc.py`) that can invoke such a request:
+The equilibria-core source code contains a script (`utils/lmq-rpc.py`) that can invoke such a request:

 ```
-./utils/lmq-rpc.py ipc://$HOME/.oxen/oxend.sock rpc.get_info | jq .
+./utils/lmq-rpc.py ipc://$HOME/.equilibria/equilibriad.sock rpc.get_info | jq .
 ```
-to query a local oxend, or:
+to query a local equilibriad, or:
 ```
 ./utils/lmq-rpc.py tcp://public-na.optf.ngo:22027 02ae9aa1bdface3ce32488874d16671b04d44f611d1076033c92f3379f221161 rpc.get_info | jq .
 ```